What are the benefits to an Employer of taking on an Apprentice?

 As well as the typical day release, Trade Skills 4U can offer block release electrical apprenticeships training.
-This means that for a period of 30 weeks apprentices are likely to attend training with Trade Skills 4U for 2 weeks and then back to work for two weeks for 30 weeks or 1 week a month for 16 months.
+This means that apprentices are likely to attend training with Trade Skills 4U for 2 weeks and then back to work for two weeks for 30 weeks or 1 week a month for 16 months.
 As an independent training provider we can be more flexible in when trainees start and attend each course module and can even design bespoke programmes for larger cohorts.

 Employers will be required to pay apprentices for their work and training time.
 There is a set minimum wage you must pay, this can below the national minimum wage but is usually higher.